 Using various channels to enable quick and seamless dissemination of organization-related updates helps reinforce the importance of ongoing quality initiatives.

 For example, making the Quality Policy document available via the company intranet or by posting it in common areas most frequented by employees like waiting areas, nursing stations, or break rooms in hospitals or other healthcare facilities and meeting rooms, cafeterias, coffee stations, walkways in IT firms can be an excellent way to start.
 Raising concerns about quality objectives, individual roles and responsibilities, and performance evaluations in regular team meetings is another.

 Externally, maintaining active communication channels is essential for engaging stakeholders outside the organization.
 For example, regular customer feedback surveys allow the collection of valuable insights into product or service quality, allowing relevant departments to address identified issues or implement improvements promptly.

 Additionally, keeping external stakeholders informed of matters related to the company by conducting annual third-party audits, participating in regular compliance reports, and actively joining regulatory meetings communicates your organization's commitment to transparency.

 Available ISO 9001 Courses image map.
 Click on any course you are interested in to learn more about it including the course content, learning materials, etc.

 Do's and Don'ts of Implementing ISO 9001:2015 Clauses 7.2, 7.3, and 7.4

 - Do create an Organization Chart.
 If this has not been done before, expect this to be a challenging task and involve your colleagues – people are sensitive about their jobs especially when they’re ill-defined.

-- Do create Job Descriptions for each position on the Organization Chart.
+- Create job descriptions for each position on the organizational chart.